virenribadiya/DSA-Bootcamp-DevTown_and_Microsoft/Day-01/README.md

 # Day 01

+## Why the arrays are so popular in todays world??
+OR What are the main advantages of using arrays?
+There are main two reaons behind it.
+1. Cache-friendliness
+2. Random access

 ## Data structure:
 Container in which we store different kinds of data together in unified manner depending upon requirements.